Midorilly/Formal-Methods/README.md

 net, initial_marking, final_marking = pm4py.discover_petri_net_alpha(event_log)
 ```

-### Testing Phase
+### Testing phase
-The testing phased involves to test the obtained Petri nets on the respective testing dataset in order to evalute their predictive performance, using the token-based replay fitness algorithm.
-The fitness score can provide insight into how well the discovered Petri net captures the behavior of the process data in the test dataset.
+The testing phase involves to test the obtained Petri Nets on the respective testing dataset in order to evalute their predictive performance, using the token-based replay fitness algorithm.
+The fitness score can provide insight into how well the discovered Petri Net captures the behavior of the process data in the test dataset.
-Hence, this involves using the model to make predictions about the behavior of the system based on new data, and comparing the predicted behavior to the actual behavior observed in the new data.
+Hence, this means using the model to make predictions about the behavior of the system based on new data, and comparing the predicted behavior to the actual behavior observed in the new data.

 Specifically, for each day of the week, the testing involves the following steps:
 - the testing dataset referring to the specific day needs to be read into a pandas dataframe, parsing the 'timestamp' column as dates